 Management companies can help co-ops with their regular day-to-day services, but also for less frequent tasks such as unit inspections.
 Management companies can assist with tracking maintenance activities and capital works: good record-keeping practices enable asset management plans to be regularly adjusted with the best possible information.

-Whether the co-op using staff, volunteers or management company personnel, there’s always a role for members.
+Whether the co-op is using staff, volunteers or management company personnel, there’s always a role for members.